Conflux-Chain/conflux-docker/README.md

 * 0.5.2
 * 0.5.0.2

-`Warning`: These tags image's `default.toml` will config a independent chain with 10 genesis accounts (each with 1000 CFX), you can use them as local Dapp develop environment.
+`Warning`: These tags image's `default.toml` will config a independent chain with 10 genesis accounts (each with 1000 CFX) and all unlocked, you can use them as local Dapp develop environment.
 If you want run a mainnet node, you need to use your own config file.

+Note: the unlock process maybe need two or three minutes.

 ## How to run